 Water containing copper can also leave blue-green stains on plumbing fixtures or have an unpleasant metallic taste.
 Staining generally begins at 1.0 mg/L (milligrams per liter).
 Staining doesn’t necessarily mean the water’s copper level is too high for drinking, but you should test for copper if there is blue-green staining.

+Copper levels can be lowered or removed from drinking water by using one of the methods or treatment systems listed below.
 When possible, replace copper piping and fittings with plastic plumbing approved for drinking water systems.

 Re-test your drinking water for copper after any treatment system is installed to make sure levels are below the drinking water standard.

 Vermont Wastewater and Potable Water Revolving Loan Fund